-In fiscal year 2009, MoDOT borrowed \$143 million for a portion of the new Interstate 64, a design-build project in the St. Louis region.
+In fiscal year 2009, MoDOT borrowed \$143 million for a portion of the new Interstate 64. a design-build project in the St. Louis region.
 For the first time, MoDOT secured bonds primarily with federal funds, rather than state funds.
 These bonds are called Federal Reimbursement or Grant Anticipation Revenue Vehicle (GARVEE) bonds.
 In fiscal year 2010, MoDOT borrowed \$100 million additional GARVEE bonds for the new Mississippi River Bridge project and \$685 million for the Safe and Sound Bridge Improvement Program.
 The GARVEE principal and interest is scheduled to be repaid through state fiscal year 2033.
-MoDOT sold \$928 million of GARVEE bonds.
+MoDOT

-In 2020, MoDOT borrowed \$201 million and plans to borrow an additional \$100 million in 2022 for the Governor's Focus on Bridges Program.
+MoDOT borrowed \$201 million in 2020 and another \$100 million in 2022 for the Governor's Focus on Bridges Program.
 The bond proceeds will be used to fund the costs to plan, design, construct, reconstruct, rehabilitate and make significant repairs to 215 bridges on the state highway system.
 General Revenue Fund allocations of \$45.5 million will be made available for seven years for debt service payments.

-In 2023 and 2026, MoDOT plans to borrow \$500 million in each year.
+In 2023, MoDOT plans to borrow \$500 million.
 The bond proceeds will be used to fund the costs to plan, design, construct and reconstruct roads and bridges on the state highway system.
 Amendment 3 revenues will be used for debt service payments.